 1. Overall Description:

-RAN2 would like to thank SA2 for the LS R2-2204523/S2-2203418 on UE Power Saving for XR and Media Services.

-RAN2 made the following agreements regarding XR-awareness in RAN:
+RAN2 would like to inform SA2 that RAN2 have made the following agreements regarding XR-awareness in RAN:

 RAN2 to adopt the current SA2 definition of PDU Set as an application media unit as working assumption, subjected to further guidance from SA2 and SA4.